atimics/matrixbot/API.md

     "name": "like_farcaster_post",
     "description": "Like a Farcaster cast",
     "parameters_schema": {
+        "type": "object",
+        "properties": {
+            "cast_hash": {
+                "type": "string",
-        "cast_hash": "string - hash of cast to like"
+                "description": "The hash of the cast to like" }
+        },
+        "required": ["cast_hash"]
     }
 }
 ```